Jack-Billings-IBM/jack-dbb-zappbuild/Pipeline/PackageBuildOutputs/README.md

       1. Parse and extract build output information for records of type *ExecuteRecord* and *CopyToPDSRecord*.
 (Requires at least DBB 1.0.8.)
       1. Remove output entries that have no `deployType` set and remove unwanted outputs such as outputs with the `deployType` equal to `ZUNIT-TESTCASE`.
    1. If processing multiple build reports, a cumulative hashmap of output records is created to be able to combine outputs from multiple pipeline builds into a single tar file.
+   	  1. The key of the map, used in the calculation of the artifacts to be deployed, is the combination of the member name and the deploy type.
+   	  1. Artifacts having the same member name and the same deploy type will be present only once in the generated package, taking the last occurrence of the artifact, as found in the ordered list of Build Reports passed as parameters.
+   1. The script doesn't manage the deletions of artifacts.
+Although they are reported in the DBB Build Reports, deletions are not handled by this script.

 1. **Create Tar-file**
     1. It then invokes CopyToHFS API to copy the outputs from the libraries to a temporary directory on zFS.
 It will set the file tags based on the ZLANG setting (Note: A workaround is implemented to tag files as binary); all files require to be tagged.
 Please check the COPYMODE list, which maps last level qualifiers to the copymode of CopyToHFS.
 When specifying the option `--addExtension`, the `deployType` will be appended as the file extension to the file.